 An index may refer to any of the following:

-2. When referring to the Internet or web pages, an index is a file named as index.htm, index.html, index.asp, or index.php.
+2. With the Internet and web pages, an index is a file named index.htm, index.html, index.asp, or index.php.
 The index file is the first file loaded when accessing a directory on a website.
-For example, when visiting Computer Hope at https://www.computerhope.com you are really accessing https://www.computerhope.com/index.htm since both addresses point to the same file.
+For example, when visiting Computer Hope at https://www.computerhope.com, you're accessing https://www.computerhope.com/index.htm since both addresses point to the same file.

 3. An index may also be a summary or section of documents created to allow another program or search engine to capture keywords or search several documents without opening multiple files.

 This index is often called a site map.

 4. With a search engine, database, or another search, indexing describes a computer or script that gathers information about files to make the search process faster.
 Once the information is gathered, it's placed into a single file or database, allowing the search to use that single source instead of looking through multiple files.